 I’m not without quibbles, however small.
 For instance, with her use of microlearning, because of my concerns about the label rather than her specific intention.
 She told me personally that she means “short daily learning”, and I think that’s great.
 I just think of that as spaced learning ;).
 And I might label ‘discovery’ to be ‘develop’, because it’s about the individual’s continual learning.
 And I’m not sure there’s what I call ‘slow’ innovation there, creating a culture and practices about experimentation and exposure to the ‘adjacent possible’.
 But it’s hard for one diagram to capture everything, and this does a great job.

 I admit that I haven’t parsed all the nuances yet.
 But as an advocate of diagrams and frameworks, I think this is truly insightful and useful.
-And I wanted to share it with you.
-I’m sure she, as well as I, welcome. your thoughts!
+(And she’s updated it so I’ve grabbed this copy which appears to have lost microlearning.)
+I’m sure she, as well as I, welcome your thoughts!